 The school participates in State grant programs, which are governed by various rules and regulations of the grantor agencies.
-Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that the School has not complied with rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivables at June 30, 2015 may be impaired.
+Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that the School has not complied with rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivables at June 30, 2016 may be impaired.
+In the opinion of the School, there are no significant liabilities relating to compliance with the rules and regulations governing the respective grants.
+No provision has been recorded in the accompanying financial statements for such contingencies.